 Customer identity is verified differently for in-person transactions and off-site transactions.

-For an in-person transaction, the MSB has to use either of the following methods to verify a customer's identity at the time of the transaction:
+For an off-site transaction, the MSB must collect the necessary information for verifying a customer's identity at the time of the transaction as follows:

 - In the case of a natural person, the MSB must ask to see an original of a photo identification document issued by a government (or a government department or agency) that includes the person's name and date of birth.
 It is strictly prohibited to copy an identification document.